 Pepperstone is a trustworthy forex and CFD broker with great customer support and account opening processes.
-It has licenses from the FCA, ASIC, and DFSA.
+It has licenses from the ASIC, FCA, DFSA, CySEC, CMA, SCB, and BaFIN.
 We recommend it for traders at all levels, from casual to professional.

 Both online brokers have advantages and disadvantages.
 This article discusses the differences between Pepperstone and Robinhood.